shikha1108/notes/technicalTerms.md

 ```

 #### Garbage collection:
-* In Java is the process by which the Java Virtual Machine (JVM) automatically reclaims memory that is no longer in use by the program.
+* What: (If I have to talk about generics, I can say that Generics) In Java is the process by which the Java Virtual Machine (JVM) automatically reclaims memory that is no longer in use by the program.
 Java uses an automatic garbage collector to manage memory, and this helps in preventing memory leaks and simplifies memory management for developers.

 #### Functional Interface:
-What:
-* It is an interface that declares only one abstract method.
+* What: (If I have to talk about Fuctional Interface, I can say that Functional Interface) It is an interface that declares only one abstract method.
 Can still have multiple default or static methods, but one abstract method.
 Why:
 * Functional interfaces are crucial to use lambda expressions and functional programming features introduced in Java 8.